IanTimchak/UMOD/README.md

 **UMOD** is a cross-platform desktop utility that lets you capture a defined screen region, run OCR on the selection, and interact with the extracted text via hover-triggered dictionary lookups.

+Most modern MOD (Mouse-Over Dictionary) tools operate under browser applications.
+These tools work exceptionally well in this context and allow learners to seemlessly interact with their target language by simply highlighting the word.
+This works great in the browser, however similar tools for desktop applications are few-and-far between.

+This is the problem; when learners of languages encounter unfamiliar terms or characters in non-selectable contexts, such as images, games, or videos, they need to then look up those characters somehow in a dictionary.
+For some languages this is straightforward, but for others (especially those with complex orthography, such as mandarin or japanese) looking up an unfamiliar character is not a simple task.
+It requires using other tools (such as google translate or OCR) to interpret that text and determine its phonetic counterpart, to then search in a dictionary.
+This process creates unnecessary friction that disconnects the user from their target medium, interrupting immersion and making spontaneous learning harder.
+Each lookup becomes a small workflow—taking a picture, running OCR, copying text into a dictionary, and switching between windows—when it should instead be a single, seamless action.
+UMOD addresses this by combining these steps into one tool: capture, recognize, and look up, all within the same overlay.
+This approach lets learners stay engaged with the content they’re consuming while still having immediate access to accurate, context-aware dictionary results.

 UMOD was built for language learners who want the convenience of instant word lookups anywhere on their screen, not just in a browser.
 It is inspired by and extends [YOMITAN](), which provides great hover-based dictionary tools for web content.

-UMOD extends that same idea to the desktop by combining region capture, OCR, and dictionary lookup into a single overlay tool.
+The current scope of this project is focused on the Japanese language (日本語).
+Contributions for extending the lexical analysis and conjugations of other languages are appreciated (when the project reaches that point).

 ---